 1. Gallo Pinto

-Gallo Pinto is a breakfast dish made of rice and beans (well that’s no surprise!).
-The cuisine itself has roots in both Costa Rican and Nicaraguan culture, and is typically referred to as just “pinto” by the locals.
+The cuisine itself has roots in both Costa Rican and Nicaraguan culture, and is typically referred to as just “pinto" by the locals.

 The dish’s main ingredients (rice and beans) are mixed together and paired with other ingredients to give it some spice, like red bell peppers, cilantro, onions and most importantly Salsa Lizano (Salsa Lizano used to be very hard to get but now you can buy it on Amazon).

-When the beans and rice are mixed together, the create some coloring variations that make it look like the rice is speckled.
-This is how the dish got its name, because gallo pinto means “spotted rooster.”
+When the beans and rice are mixed together, they create some coloring variations that make it look like the rice is speckled.
+This is how the dish got its name, because gallo pinto means “spotted rooster."

 2. Casado

-The Casado is probably the most traditional dish in Costa Rican cuisine.
+Casado is probably the most traditional dish in Costa Rican cuisine.
 It is not a singular dish, but a dish made up of many foods.
 In fact, it could be thought that a casado is a marriage of the foods that are served together, since marriage is the meaning of the word casado.

 If you order a casado at a restaurant in Costa Rica, you can expect to be served a plate that contains the following: rice, beans, salad, tortillas, fried platano maduro, and meat (beef, pork, chicken or fish).